 Literature reviews are articles that provide a clear, up-to-date account of the topic and are aimed at non-specialists from all over the world.
-They should be in the region of 2000-4000 words in length excluding text in boxes, figure legends and references.

 A literature review should include a broad update of current research developments related to the topic under review (from the past 3 to 4 years) and their likely clinical applications.

 It may be helpful to consult previous editions of the TSMJ or other publications to familiarise yourself with the structure/content of a review article.

 They should be in the region of 2000-2500 words in length excluding text in boxes, figure legends and references.
 There should be no more than 30 references (where possible).